StSebastian/Getting-and-Cleaning-Data-Rep/CodeBook.md

-Steps to run the code are describe in the README.md of this GiHub Repo
+## Steps to run the code are describe in the README.md of this GiHub Repo

+### Dataset variable

+subject:        variable for subject id
+    levels: 1 to 30

+group:          variable indicating test or train group belonging
+    levels: * test
+            * train

+y:              id variable for activity
+    levels: 1 to 6

+activity:       variable with descriptive activity names (generated from variable y)
+    levels: * WALKING
+            * WALKING_UPSTAIRS
+            * WALKING_DOWNSTAIRS
+			* SITTING
+            * STANDING
+            * LAYING

+measurement variables:
+    tBodyAcc-XYZ, tGravityAcc-XYZ, tBodyAccJerk-XYZ, tBodyGyro-XYZ, tBodyGyroJerk-XYZ
+    tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag
+    fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccMag, fBodyAccJerkMag

-variables:
+### Code variables:

-subject_train:  raw subject_train data (created by function ReadTrain)
+subject_train:  raw subject_train data (read from folder)

-X_train:        raw X_train data (created by function ReadTrain)
+X_train:        raw X_train data (read from folder)

-y_train:        raw Y_train data (created by function ReadTrain)
+y_train:        raw Y_train data (read from folder)

-subject_test:   raw subject_test data (created by function ReadTest)
+subject_test:   raw subject_test data (read from folder)

-X_test:         raw X_test data (created by function ReadTest)
+X_test:         raw X_test data (read from folder)

-y_test:         raw y_test data (created by function ReadTest)
+y_test:         raw y_test data (read from folder)

-varNames:       raw names of variable (measurements) (created by function VarNames)
+varNames:       raw names of variable (measurements) (read from folder)

-testTable:      tidy test data only (created in worksheet)
+testTable:      tidy test data only (created in worksheet, contains subject activity and group information in addition to the variables)

-trainTable:     tidy train data only (created in worksheet)
+trainTable:     tidy train data only (created in worksheet, contains subject activity and group information in addition to the variables)

-SumTable:       tidy data train and test data and labeled activity column (created in worksheet)
+SumTable:       tidy train and test data and labeled activity column (created in worksheet)

-TidyTable:      like SumTable with reordered columns (created in worksheet)
+TidyTable:      like SumTable with reordered columns, descriptive activity names and Appropriately labeled variables(created in worksheet)

-TableMeanSd:    similar to Tidy Table but non-mean and non-std measurements are removed (created by function ExtractMeanObs)
+MeltedData:     TadyTable data ordered for id variables "activity" and "subject" with melt() - function from package reshape 2

+ActivityMeans:  average of each variable for each activity level, calculated with dcast() - function

-XTable:         tidy data set with the average of each variable for each activity and each subject (created by function CreateXTab)
+SubjectMeans:   average of each variable for each subject id, calculated with dcast() - function

+ActivitySubjectMeans:   ActivityMeans and SubjectMeans combined